Your Horoscope This Week: July 30 to August 5, 2023

 Who do you want to be as July ends and August begins?
 All zodiac signs would benefit from taking time to get clear on that this week.
-The highlight of the week is the Aquarius full moon taking place Tuesday, August 1st.
-With the Sun in Leo opposing the Aquarius moon, we’ll be feeling a push and pull between our desire for validation and our search for community.
+The highlight of the week is the Aquarius full moon taking place on Tuesday 1st August.
+With the sun in Leo opposing the Aquarius moon, we’ll be feeling a push and pull between our desire for validation and our search for community.

 Advertisement

-Note: Correction: This story originally included some information from previous horoscopes.
-This information has now been removed.
-We regret the error.